CiscoDevNet/terraform-provider-intersight/website/docs/d/firmware_unsupported_version_upgrade.html.markdown

 * `create_time`:(string) The time when this managed object was created.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `download_error`:(string) Any error encountered.
 Set to empty when download is in progress or completed.
 * `download_progress`:(int) The download progress of the file represented as a percentage between 0% and 100%.
-If progress reporting is not possible a value of -1 is sent.
+If progress reporting is not possible, a value of -1 is sent.
 * `download_retries`:(int) The number of retries the plugin attempted before succeeding or failing the download.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.